Top 4 Hobbies For Retirees

-Arts are great because they can also facilitate a lot of social engagement with other retirees.
+Arts are great hobbies for retirees because they can also facilitate a lot of social engagement with other retirees.
 We are by nature social animals.
 How fulfilling and happy people are is highly correlated with the quality of their relationships.
 Traditional arts such as painting, sculpting, and drawing are particularly good for maintaining hand-eye coordination and fine motor control.
 Lastly, art provides catharsis of its own kind.
 For recreational art, there is no right or wrong.
 The canvas is a place to express yourself and make novel connections.

 - Dancing – Keeping your joints flexible is important, but so is having fun!
 Dancing is a great way for retirees to spend quality time with their partner, or can also be the bedrock of a fantastic occasion where everyone can dress up and attend a nice party in the evening.
 There are reasons practical as well, dancing is an amazing way to maintain the body’s coordination—which can do wonders for avoiding slips and falls which can be devastating for seniors who have weaker bone mass.